Employment Contracts for Calgary Employers

 As a business owner or manager, you hire employees on a regular basis.
-Many employers in Kamloops fail to realize the importance of having well-drafted and legally enforceable written employment contracts in place.
+Many employers in Alberta fail to realize the importance of having well-drafted and legally enforceable written employment contracts in place.

 Contracts are designed to define the employee-employer relationship and protect your interests should there be any dispute or the need to terminate a particular employee.

-Terminating an employee can be one of the most time-consuming and expensive endeavours for an employer, particularly a small or medium business that has not budgeted for it.
+Terminating an employee can be one of the most time-consuming and expensive endeavors for an employer, particularly a small or medium business that has not budgeted for it.

 The importance of a properly-drafted employment contract